CommunityProject21/OverSeer-Backend/README.md

 # OverSeer-Backend
 Backend API server for OverSeer-Project
-To handle sessions, Expert Systems and pass data to frontend
+To handle sessions, Expert Systems and pass data to frontend.
+Deployed on Heroku Cloud Free Dyno.